BSD Router Project - Customised for HUBS

 information for link-state algorithms such as OSPF.

-section is where static
+The protocol static section is where static

 routes go.